tylerchilds/cutestrap/README.md

 ### Development

-You'll need npm, bower and kss-node installed (`npm install -g kss`).
+After cloning, you'll first need to install dependencies by running `npm run setup`.

-After cloning, just run `npm install && bower install && gulp`.
+After that just run `npm start`.

 KSS will generate the docs from the `kss-html` folder.
 The `dist` folder is created from  the `src` folder.